jimhigson/oboe.js/README.md

          // This callback will be called with a 1-length array, a 2-length array, a 3-length array
          // etc until the whole thing is loaded (actually, the same array with extra people objects
-         // pushed onto it) You can put this on the scope object if you're using Angular etc and it will
+         // pushed onto it) You can put this array on the scope object if you're using Angular and it will
          // nicely re-render your list of people.

          $scope.people = peopleLoadedSoFar;